(first posted 4/3/2012; updated 6/28/2020)

 But the reflections at night on the windshields were bothersome to the drivers, resulting in the familiar slanted windshields of all the subsequent versions.

 They ranged from 25′ (this is a 28′ TG-3205) to a few rare 41.5′ long models, but the two most popular sizes were the 35 and 40 footers, in either 96″ or 102″ width.
 Our featured bus is a 40′, 102″ wide TDH-5105.
-Their naming system starts with T for transit, than either D for diesel, or G for gas, and after the automatic transmission came along, an H for hydraulic, or M for manual.
+Their naming system starts with T for transit, then either D for diesel, or G for gas, and after the automatic transmission came along, an H for hydraulic, or M for manual.
 The first two numbers stand for the nominal seating capacity.
 Now you’re an expert.

 Since buses are just buses for most folks, let’s take a look at some of the distinctive features that made these so successful and legendary.
 The first stop is in the engine compartment.

 Since this bus has a split rear door, we can’t see the Detroit Diesel 6-71 engine in its entirety.
-For a more detailed description of its history and operation, I refer you back to my other bus CC.
+For a more detailed description of its history and operation, I refer you back to the GM Coach Silverside” CC.
 Suffice it to say, this family of engines, which first appeared in 1938, operates on the two-stroke cycle, but with exhaust valves in the head, in what is called the “Uniflow” system.
 That requires a blower to fill the cylinders with fresh air and exhaust the old.
 These engines have the reputation of being “screamers” because they sound like they’re revving so high.
 That’s just because like all two-strokes, they have twice as many power strokes per revolution.
 These engines develop maximum power at between 1900 and 2300 rpm.
 But the sound is unmistakable.

 Here’s the right side, or output end of the engine, and a limited view of the Allison V-Drive automatic transmission, which is angled in relation to the engine and bus.

-It’s configuration was based on the Austin angle-drive patent of 1932.
+Its configuration was based on the Austin angle-drive patent of 1932.

 Here’s another view of the V-Drive, but still partly hidden.
 The actuator that engages Forward and Reverse is prominent here.
 Anyway, the Allison V-Drive was a huge step forward for transit buses.
 Most transit buses before its arrival in 1949 still used a manual four-speed transmission, which highway coaches kept for several more decades, due to its much greater efficiency.
 But the shifting of the non-synchronized transmission was grueling, especially given the 40′ linkage that it entailed.
 It’s hard to imagine now, the endless double-clutching and shifting, given the stop-and-go cycles of inner-city transit bus operation.